VOLUME 2 AIR OPERATOR AND AIR AGENCY CERTIFICATION AND APPLICATION PROCESS

 2-1216 GENERAL.
 The Design Assessment (DA) phase is the part of the certification process when the applicant’s manuals and other documents are reviewed

-Repair Station Training Program, provides guidance to develop
+145-10, Repair Station Training Program, provides guidance to develop

-office (CHDO) certification team may be augmented by other FAA resources.
+the necessary task.
+The responsible Flight Standards office certification team may be augmented by other FAA resources.

-CPM during initial certification will annotate “initial certification” in the National/Local/Field block when creating the C DCT.
-The compliance statement directs the inspector
+created by the CPM during initial certification will annotate “initial certification” in the“Local/Regional/National” field when creating the C DCT.

 Data Collection Tool (ED DCT).
 The FLMs will determine resource availability and assign TCs and team members to support the plan.
 The FLM will concur with the CAP.

-and any other required documents.
+applicant’s manuals and any other required documents.
 Review of the applicant’s submissions should be accomplished by simultaneous reference to Title 14 of the Code of

 • QCM (may be combined with the RSM).